Godwin-Wekesa/dipclass/README.md

 # dipclass
-My name is Godwin am software developer
+My name is Godwin am a software developer